-If you are interested in applying for a current opening as a Detention Deputy please contact us to arrange a tour of our Detention Center after you submit your application.
-For more information please see the job description for Detention Deputy I.
+If you are interested in applying for a current opening as a Detention Deputy please contact our hiring coordinator to arrange a tour of our Detention Center after you submit your application.
+For more information please see the job descriptions listed below.

 Shift: Detention Deputies generally work 4 ten hour shifts per week.
 The schedule rotation includes days, nights, weekends, graveyard and holidays.

 Detention Deputy Qualifications: